Multiset Combinatorial Gray Codes with Application to Proximity Sensor Networks

-In this paper, we formalize an approach to construct MCGCs by first organizing the source symbols as a 2D grid and generalize the idea stated for the 1D example.
+In this paper, we formalize an approach to construct MCGCs by first organizing the source symbols as an $n$-dimensional grid and generalize the idea stated for the 1D example.
 We refer to the code as {\it color multiset code}, or {\it color code} for short.
-The construction of color codes depends critically on how a 2D grid is colored.
-To reduce the solution complexity, we use the idea of {\it product multiset code}, which is based on 1D grid solutions.
+The construction of color codes depends critically on how an $n$-dimensional grid is colored.
+To reduce the solution complexity, we introduce the idea of a \textit{product multiset code}, which allows high dimension solutions be synthesized from 1D solutions.